The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses: Higgs's interactions and the one-loop structure of the decay

 \subsection{One neutral fermion inside the loop}

-Now, for diagrams with one fermion inside the loop, we have 8 contributions, denoted as: FSS, FSV, FVS, FVV, FS, SF, FV and VF, which are shown in Figure~\ref{fig:OneFermion}.
+Now, for diagrams with one fermion inside the loop, we have 8 contributions, denoted generically as $\Omega$: FSS, FSV, FVS, FVV, FS, SF, FV, VF; which are shown in Figure~\ref{fig:OneFermion} (see Table \ref{tab:OneFermionContributions})\footnote{ We follow the same conventions of diagrams SFF and VFF to label diagrams with one fermion inside the loop given in Figure~\ref{fig:OneFermion}.}.
 Considering the generic couplings in equation~\eqref{ec:VerticesGenericos1} and the conventions on Figure~\ref{fig:convencionesdiagramas}, we found that the form factors for these contributions can be written as follows: